sitdownwithme/DAE-PROJECTS/docs/_pages/about.md

 ### Preferred Roles

-I'm particularly interested in roles such as [Web Development, Devops] where I can leverage my skills in [ human experienes].
+I'm particularly interested in roles such as [Web Development, Devops] where I can leverage my skills in [ human experiences].

 ### Ideal Job Description